minkkinen/scenarios-as-reactive-sequences/Historical_social_science_and_narrative__.md

 Another crucial implication is that the order and timing of events play a crucial role.
 Thus it is not only important to consider what is done (action) and by whom (actor), but also *when* this action is taken.

+Reactive sequences refers to sequences of intentional human action.
+It is not suitable for studying natural processes which follow established natural laws.

 The title of this paper is *scenarios as reactive sequences*.
 The argument that I make is that scenarios can be fruitfully seen as reactive sequences of possible future developments.
+The following figures illustrate this concept (Fig. 1 and Fig. 2).

 Of course, narrative has been used in FS, but more social scientific notion: narrative *explanation*